To publish an effect you first need to export and upload it. Learn how to do this here.

 To submit an effect for publishing, you'll need the following assets:

 Demo videos show users what to expect when using your effect.
+They may also be used as part of the review process.
 On Instagram, demo videos appear in the effect gallery.

 In the example below, you'll see how an icon and demo video appears on Instagram.

-You can choose when you want your effect to be come visible, once it's been reviewed and accepted.
+You can choose when you want your effect to become visible, once it's been reviewed and accepted.
 This won't affect when it gets reviewed.
-If you're submitting your effect to Facebook, you can choose to target specific locations.

 Keep in mind that before people can use your effect it'll be reviewed to make sure it meets:

 The estimated time to review effects is 24 hours.
 If you submit an updated version of your effect before the old one is accepted, the estimated review time will reset.
 Take a look at our visual guidelines to make sure your effects are accepted.